lukeharvey/wordpress-starter-theme-gulp/README.md

 $ cd lh
 $ npm install
 ```
-Then edit the `gulpfile.js` to set the URL.
+Then edit the `gulpfile.js` to set the correct URL.

 ## Developing 'lh'
 ```